Thai Picnics – An Oriental Food Journey

 Thai iced teas are extremely easy to make and can also serve as a safety mechanism should you get some of your spicings wrong with your food.
 It is made simply by combining a Thai iced tea mix with some half and half and stirring.
 The half and half is what will supply your pain relief.

 If you prefer a soda then there are plenty of Thai drinks that you can choose from.
-Lime juice, soda and sugar syrup is a very popular drink in Thailand as is mixing different flavoured syrups into ice and soda water.
+Lime juice, soda and sugar syrup is a very popular drink in Thailand as is mixing different flavored syrups into ice and soda water.

 Thailand is famous worldwide for its full moon parties where travellers dance the night away drinking local Thai beer and liquor.
 Recreate your own little piece of the full moon atmosphere by purchasing some authentic Thai produce.
 Chang beer is one of the countries leading beers which certainly hits the spot whilst Mekhong is a Thai whisky/rum made from molasses and sugar cane which will certainly give you that true Thai taste.